Clyde Charles Obituary - North Salt Lake, UT | Post Register

 Clyde began his career at a small construction company which grew to become HK Contractors in Idaho Falls.
 He started as a book keeper and eventually became part owner and president of the company.

 A lifetime member of the Church of Jesus Christ of Latter-day Saints, Clyde served many ways, including as bishop.
-He and Teddae also served two full-time missions together.
+He and Teddae also served two full-time missions.
+Their first mission was in the Family History Center at Salt Lake City.
+He learned to love doing family history, especially for his own family.
+Their second mission was served on Temple Square.

 Clyde was active in his community as a member of the Hospital Board.
 He served as the Bonneville County Chairman of the Republican Party, and also on the Idaho Board of Associated General Contractors.

-He is survived by his wife, Teddae, his daughters Debbie Sievers (Kent), Lorraine Baker (Dwight), Corinne Fornelius (Eric), sons Doug (LuAnn) and Chad, and his sister Connie Vanderschans.
+He is survived by his wife, Teddae, his daughters Debbie Sievers (Kent) of Orem, UT, Lorraine Baker (Dwight) of Idaho Falls, ID, Corinne Fornelius (Eric) of Bellevue, WA; his sons Douglas Clyde (LuAnn) of Murray, UT, and Chad, of Mountain Green, UT; and his sister Connie Vanderschans (Bob) of Rupert, ID.
 He was preceded in death by his son Lance (Marci), and brothers Rudy and Monte.

-Clyde and Teddae have 24 grandchildren, and 17 great grandchildren.
-He enjoyed spending time with family and we all felt his love for us.
+Clyde and Teddae have 21 grandsons, 3 granddaughters, and 17 great grandchildren, and counting.
+He enjoyed spending time with family, and we all felt his love for us.
+The annual Charles Family Reunion was always a highlight of the summer.

+Clyde survived 4 different types of cancer in his later years, undergoing multiple treatments including a bone marrow transplant at the age of 80.
+Through it all, he remained strong, optimistic, and brave.
+His wife was at his side until the end caring for him with love and devotion.

-Because of the Covid-19 restrictions, there will be a grave side service on Saturday, May 16, 2020 in Swan Lake, ID.
-Online guestbook at www.russonmortuary.com
+Because of Covid-19 restrictions, the family will celebrate Clyde's life with a graveside service in Swan Lake, ID.

 The family would like to give special thanks to Intermountain Hospice.
 In lieu of flowers, you may contribute to cancer research.

-Clyde was born in Swan Lake, ID on May 19, 1933 the first child of Estella Arlene Gambles and Howard Rudolph Charles.
-He grew up and attended high school in Preston, ID where he enjoyed popularity and excelled in basketball.
+He was born in Swan Lake, ID on May 19, 1933 the first child of Estella Arlene Gambles and Howard Rudolph Charles.
+His parents divorced when he was young, his mother raised him and his three siblings alone.
+When he was 18 his mother married Verdan D. Cordingley, and Clyde was later sealed to them.
+He attended high school in Preston, ID where he enjoyed popularity and excelled in basketball.
 After high school, Clyde attended Idaho State College on a basketball scholarship.

-He also served in the U.S. Army at the end of the Korean War, where he was stationed in Korea and Japan.
+In 1954 he enlisted in the U.S. Army and was placed in the Army Security Agency at the end of the Korean War.
+He was stationed in Korea and Japan.
+Clyde was deeply patriotic, and proud to have served his country.

 He married his eternal companion, Teddae Joy Jolley, in the Idaho Falls temple on August 16, 1957.
 They resided in Idaho Falls where they raised six children.
 They were married 62 years.